Technical Validation

 AWS Qualified Software Badge

-Signals to AWS buyers and field reps that your product has been reviewed and validated against AWS architectural and security standards.
-It shows up on your Marketplace listing and in Partner Finder.
+Signals to buyers and field reps that your product meets AWS architectural and security standards.
+Appears on your Marketplace listing and in Partner Finder.

 02